 Dead Horse Point State Park consists of 2,170 hectares (5,362 acres) of land perched above a gooseneck bend of the Colorado River and adjacent to Canyonlands National Park.
 Its name derives from the park lands’ use as a natural corral by cowboys in the nineteenth century.
 At an elevation of 1,800 meters (5,900 feet) above sea level, its dry, high desert climate makes for challenging conditions for the survival of local flora and fauna.
-In addition to several overlooks, the park features a visitor center, a campground with 21 individual campsites and one group campsite, a picnic area, and a 14-kilometer (9-mile) loop hiking trail.
+In addition to several overlooks, the park features a visitor center, two campgrounds with 56 individual campsites, nine yurts available to rent, one group campsite, a picnic area, and a 14-kilometer (9-mile) loop hiking trail.
+In addition to 9 miles of hiking trails, Dead Horse Point has 20 miles of mountain biking and mixed use trails.
 The park area is best known for its use in the iconic final ‘Grand Canyon’ scene of the 1991 film Thelma & Louise.

 The park’s situation on the relatively undeveloped Colorado Plateau, and over 48 km (30 mi.) from Moab – the nearest populated place of any consequence – renders it almost as dark as Canyonlands International Dark Sky Park.
 Furthermore, its position above the canyon walls makes for spectacular, virtually unobstructed, viewing of the night sky with sweeping, 360-degree panoramas.
 Building on the success at Canyonlands, the park has partnered with the U.S. National Park Service to host evening dark-skies programming for visitors.
 It has also improved park lighting and is helping make campers aware of their impacts to night sky quality.